Understanding the 'Lock Wallet' feature inside Exodus

 - How does this work behind-the-scenes?

-The in-wallet lock feature is not a 2-Factor Authentication alternative.
+The in-wallet lock feature is NOT a 2-Factor Authentication alternative.
 Please read the full guide to understand this feature in detail.
+For added 2FA-like protection of your funds, use a hardware wallet.

 How does the in-wallet lock function work?